Advertisement

 Gould Rehearsal Hall/Lenfest Hall, 1616 Locust Street, Philadelphia

-In just one of the many concerts planned in celebration of the 100th anniversary of Curtis, their New Music Ensemble will play works by acclaimed Mexican composer Gabriela Ortiz, whose compositions blend traditional, popular, and avant-garde elements with multimedia artistry.
+In just one of the many concerts planned in celebration of the 100th anniversary of Curtis, its New Music Ensemble will play works by acclaimed Mexican composer Gabriela Ortiz, whose compositions blend traditional, popular, and avant-garde elements with multimedia artistry.
 This 90-minute concert will feature pieces commissioned by prestigious orchestras like the Los Angeles Philharmonic and New York Philharmonic.
-Ortiz holds numerous awards, including the Bellas Artes Gold Medal, and her work is also the centerpiece of The Crossing’s upcoming concert (see below).
+Ortiz holds numerous awards, including the Bellas Artes Gold Medal, and her work is also the centerpiece of the Crossing’s upcoming concert (see below).

 Brandywine Baroque: A Gentle Breath of Love